Danver97/MaterialHistogram/README.md

 # MaterialHistogram
-A great customizable histogram for Android apps.
+A great customizable histogram baseline for Android apps.

-Note: this is a preview and it's not ready yet.

 ## Installation
 Download the zip, unzip it and import it in Android Studio.
 Then add the following lines to your app's grandle file: